 Preparing for an appointment

-If you think you may have atrial fibrillation, it is critical that you make an appointment with your family doctor.
-If atrial fibrillation is found early, your treatment may be easier and more effective.
-However, you may be referred to a doctor trained in heart conditions (cardiologist).
+If you have an irregular or pounding heartbeat, make an appointment with your family doctor.
+If atrial fibrillation is found early, treatment may be easier and more effective.
+You may be referred to a doctor trained in heart conditions (cardiologist).

 Because appointments can be brief, and because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.